Beer snake: Procedure

-As such a large number of cups are needed, gathering normally occurs in large groups of people.
-The cups are simply stacked within each other until they form a tube or 'snake'.
+A large number of cups, gathered by a group of people, are stacked atop each other until they form a tube or 'snake'.
 Once the snake has reached a substantial length, it is held skyward to 'dance' as if being charmed.
-Snake length is often restricted by the width of the bay of seats, as anything longer will protrude into the aisle.
-One solution to this is to team up with other groups and link your snakes together.
-The biggest challenge is to keep the snake in one continuous piece, without it collapsing (as shown in image).
+Multiple groups sometimes link their snakes together.
+Stadium staff may not let fans block aisles, so snakes sometimes grow in a series of hairpin turns within one section.
+An excessively large, heavy, or twisted snake may collapse.

-Security staff at many sporting venues normally deter such behaviour, and they will often attempt to confiscate the empty cups from people attempting to build a beer snake.
+Security staff at some sporting venues attempt to confiscate the empty cups from people attempting to build a beer snake.
 This is in part due to the potential dangers of such structures in crowded places, and also because the component cups are often not completely empty and will therefore spill beer on to spectators.

-As a result of several minor injuries that occurred when a beer snake collapsed during a regular-season Canadian Football League game, the Winnipeg Football Club banned the creation of beer snakes during their football games.
+As a result of several minor injuries that occurred when a beer snake collapsed during a regular-season Canadian Football League game, and due to the risks posed by snakes that go between multiple levels of the stadium, the Winnipeg Blue Bombers banned the creation of beer snakes during their football games in 2010.